MeteorSydney/meteor-sydney/README.md

 Use `git checkout step4` in the folder to move to this branch or [view the branch on GitHub](https://github.com/MeteorSydney/meteor-sydney/tree/step4).

+### Step ?:: *if you would like me to continue these steps, post an issue or create a pull request on the correct step branch and i can merge*

 -----

 **Created By:** Aaron Thorp